News3 min read

 What changed for 2026

-• Highway Driving Assist II standard on SEL and above — lane centering with adaptive cruise; previously required the SEL Convenience package add-on
+• Highway Driving Assist II standard on SEL and above — lane centering with adaptive cruise; previously a SEL Convenience add-on

-• Calligraphy trim added — new top trim for the standard hybrid replacing Limited; includes quilted Nappa leather, a two-tone exterior, 20-inch wheels, a Bang & Olufsen audio system, and a panoramic sunroof as standard
+• Calligraphy trim added — new top trim for the standard hybrid (replacing Limited): quilted Nappa leather, two-tone exterior, 20-inch wheels, Bang & Olufsen audio, and a panoramic sunroof standard

-• SEL Convenience PHEV — 10.25-inch digital cluster and heated steering wheel added as standard (previously optional)
+• SEL Convenience PHEV — 10.25-inch digital cluster and heated steering wheel now standard

-• AWD available on SE Hybrid — previously AWD required stepping to SEL Hybrid; SE Hybrid AWD now available as a standalone option at approximately $39,000
+• AWD available on SE Hybrid — previously you had to step to SEL Hybrid; SE Hybrid AWD is now a standalone option around $39,000

-• New Galactic Gray exterior color replaces Serenity White for 2026; all other colors carry over
+• New Galactic Gray replaces Serenity White; other colors carry over

 • Powertrain unchanged — 1.6L turbo hybrid (228 hp AWD, 35 mpg combined), PHEV (261 hp, 31 miles EV range, 3,500 lb tow)